What I wanted from my figures:

 When I chose which figures to buy, Peter Pig had a very clear advantage, and my choice was quite a simple one.
 But since I bought my first figures, new ranges have become available, and I feel that Peter Pig's crown has slipped due to the direction that they are taking their range in.
 That choice is no longer quite so clear cut anymore.

 Secondly, newer figures are beginning to suffer from scale creep.
-Figures are now slimmer, flatter and, increasingly getting taller.
+Figures are often slimmer, flatter and, increasingly getting taller.
 The new personality figures and ensigns are a good 2mm taller than the one piece mounted dragoons, who are marginally taller than the two piece cavalry.

 If price was the driving factor then Warlord Epic would figure highly.
 However, the poor quality of the cavalry sprue, exorbitant price of the command packs, and the 'stepped out of an illustration in Haythornthwaite' inaccuracies would mean that I would have to look at other manufacturers for a considerable portion of my army.